bioinfo-arctic/FSK2053/Spring_2023/scripts/FSK_2053_pop_defferntiation_09523.md

 ### Load or install packages

 All the packages below can be downloaded from packages tab in R studio.
-However you need to download a bioconductor package called "SNPRelate".
+However, you need to download a bioconductor package called "SNPRelate" which we need for StAMPP package.
 BiocManager::install("SNPRelate")

     Library(SNPRelate)